nuxt-modules/prismic/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 (PR: #)
+- [ ] All new and existing tests are passing.

 <!--- A cute animal picture is welcome to close your PR! -->